Asset Protection for Business Owners

 Separating Dangerous and Safe Assets

-Business owners who hold multiple asset types in a single entity expose all assets to a single claim.
+Business owners who hold multiple asset types in a single entity expose everything to a single claim.
 A slip-and-fall at a rental property can produce a judgment that reaches not just the property but also the business’s cash, equipment, and receivables held in the same entity.

-The holding company structure addresses this by separating assets across multiple entities.
-Dangerous assets, those that generate liability exposure such as real estate, vehicles, and equipment, go into separate operating LLCs.
+A holding company structure addresses this by separating assets across multiple entities.
+Dangerous assets—those that generate liability exposure such as real estate, vehicles, and equipment—go into separate operating LLCs.
 Safe assets such as cash, securities, and intellectual property go into a holding entity.
 Each operating LLC is a separate liability compartment, and a claim against one does not reach the others.

 The tradeoff is cost and complexity.
 Each entity requires its own formation, annual filings, bank accounts, and potentially its own tax return.
 For business owners with substantial assets in multiple categories, the compartmentalization is worth the administrative burden.
 For a small business with limited assets, the cost may exceed the benefit.

-Insurance is the most cost-effective first layer of protection, but most business owners underestimate where their coverage falls short.
+Insurance is the most cost-effective first layer of protection, but coverage gaps are more common than most business owners realize.

-Professional liability (errors and omissions) insurance covers claims arising from professional services but excludes intentional misconduct, criminal acts, and claims arising from services not described in the policy.
+Professional liability insurance covers claims arising from professional services but excludes intentional misconduct, criminal acts, and claims arising from services not described in the policy.

 An umbrella policy extends coverage limits above the underlying general liability and auto policies.
 It does not create coverage where none exists.
 If the underlying policy excludes a category of claim, the umbrella typically excludes it too.